 - Whisk the flour, baking powder, and salt together in a medium bowl.
 Set aside.

 - Add the dry ingredients to the wet ingredients and mix on low until combined.
-If the dough seems too soft, you can add 1 Tablespoon more flour until it is a better consistency for rolling.
+Dough will be a bit soft.
+If the dough seems too soft and sticky for rolling, add 1 more Tablespoon of flour.

 - Divide the dough into 2 equal parts.
-Roll each portion out onto a piece of parchment paper or a lightly floured silicone baking mat (I prefer the nonstick silicone mat) to about 1/4″ thickness.
-The rolled-out dough can be any shape, as long as it is evenly ¼-inch thick.
+Place each portion onto a piece of lightly floured parchment paper or a lightly floured silicone baking mat.
+With a lightly floured rolling pin, roll the dough out to about 1/4-inch thickness.
+Use more flour if the dough seems too sticky.
+The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.

 - Lightly dust one of the rolled-out doughs with flour.
 Place a piece of parchment on top.
 (This prevents sticking.)
 Place the 2nd rolled-out dough on top.
 Cover with plastic wrap or aluminum foil, then refrigerate for at least 2 hours and up to 2 days.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2–3 large baking sheets with silicone baking mats or parchment paper.
 Carefully remove the top dough piece from the refrigerator.
 If it’s sticking to the bottom, run your hand under it to help remove it.
 Using a heart cookie cutter (pictured cookies use the 3.5-inch size), cut the dough into hearts.
 Re-roll the remaining dough and continue cutting until all is used.
 Repeat with 2nd piece of dough.
 (Note: It may not seem like a lot of dough, but you get a lot of cookies from the dough scraps you re-roll.)